 The first couple of months after arrival of the student in Ukraine could be quite finance-heavy due to shopping for immediate necessities.

 Subsequently, most students will get by on a $150 monthly budget, and majority will be just fine with $200 monthly budget, of course not including accommodation.

-Except for some one with special needs, or specific diet requirements or special attention, a $200 monthly budget will be just enough for an average student.
+Except for someone with special needs, specific diet requirements or special attention, a $200 monthly budget will be just enough for an average student.

 Rents & Utility Bills

 Students living in the university hostel don’t pay utility bills, as it is already integrated into their hostel cost.

 Those living in rented flats will have that responsibility, but it is their personal choice as the university typically provides hostel accommodation.

 Normal one bedroom apartment will cost around $250 – $300 per month, of course not in the center of Kiev.

 The rate for electricity is UAH 0.9 per kw/h for up to 100 kw and UAH 1.68 per kw/h for consumption above 100 kw.